 Development of various types of financial models to value debt and equity for mergers, acquisitions, and capital raising transactions.

 Investment banking is the act of raising capital for firms, through either issuing debt or selling equity.
 Investment banking also includes the peripheral tasks of managing M&A, advisory, and other corporate finance services.
 In fact, smaller firms may not have specific investment bankers, and the same roles may be handled by the corporate finance departments.
-Here are some lists of investment banks.

 Investment bankers are expected to have an excellent grasp of the investment climate, with knowledge of popular investment vehicles.
 Should a company wish to perform an IPO, investment bankers are often key contributors to this process.
 It is the job of the investment banker to maximize investment returns, and therefore, attempt to set the IPO at the highest price possible.

 Also known as i-Banking, investment banking is one of the most sought-after positions in the court of financial service positions.